wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     *   (b) that a marriage celebrant whose name has been entered in the list pursuant to [section 11][14] should not continue to be a marriage celebrant---

-    he may direct the Registrar-General to remove the name of that marriage celebrant from the list, and the Registrar-General shall remove the name from the list and shall publish in the _Gazette_ a correction to that effect.
+    he or she may direct the Registrar-General to remove the name of that marriage celebrant from the list, and the Registrar-General shall remove the name from the list and shall publish in the _Gazette_ a correction to that effect.

     Section 13: replaced, on 1 January 1977, by [section 4][110] of the Marriage Amendment Act 1976 (1976 No 8).